Blog

 Getting help to address your addiction and depression may be a difficult step to take, but it is necessary if you want to live a healthy and productive life.
 You may decide to see a mental health provider that specializes in substance use disorders.
 You can choose to participate in individual and/or group therapy.
 If your addiction and depression have gotten out of control, it’s best to go to a treatment center where you can get help for both.

 If you are having an emergency, dial 911.
-Toll-free hotlines also refer you to treatment options that will be most beneficial to you.
+There are also toll-free hotlines that refer you to treatment options that will be most beneficial to you.
 You may contact the National Alliance on Mental Illness (NAMI) Helpline by dialing 1-800-950-NAMI.
 If you are in crisis and need to speak with someone immediately and it is not a medical emergency, you may also text the name “NAMI” to 741741.
 The National Suicide Prevention Lifeline, offering 24/7 support, can be reached at 1-800-273-TALK (8255) in the United States.

 Dual-Diagnosis Treatment at Recovery Unplugged